wlugmayr/chimerax-starmap/sphinx/analysis_medic_subtab.rst

 * **Run DAN step on HPC**:
   Check this if you have a SLURM cluster and want to parallelize parts of the analysis on GPU compute nodes.
   Only *SLURM* is supported at this time.
-If you have longer waiting times in the queuing system it might be faster to run this tep locally.
+MEDIC creates lots of small, short-time jobs.
+So if you have longer waiting times in the queuing system it might be faster to run this step locally.
+  The *Run locally* values are ignored if this section is *checked*.

 * **Queue name(s)**:
   Choose a queue/partition name where you have access to.
 For more queues add a '**,**' and no space like *cssbgpu,allgpu*.